 Figure 1.
 Fundamental aspects involved in industrial production of products (Orange: Involves XPure technologies)

 LA is produced by both chemical synthesis and fermentation, where fermentation has been the preferred choice due to enantio-selectivity and environmental sustainability factors.
 However, fermentation-based processes require highly efficient downstream processing (DSP) for removal of impurities and to enable the claimed environmental benefits; if DSP is energy-intensive, then sustainability can become questionable.
 Further, DSP also contributes to > 50% of the overall cost of goods (COGs) which can define the business model (Figure 2).
 In this application note, we will discuss how the use of simulated moving bed (SMB) mode of ion exchange adsorption (IEX) steps can influence the overall COGs.

 Figure 2.
 Major sub-processes integrated to produce lactic acid

 LA production process involves both cation and anion exchangers to remove positively-charged cationic impurities and to capture LA, respectively.
 These two steps use industrial resins, which are known for their robustness, high exchange capacity, and long process life.
-However, operating these resins in batch mode results in partial utilization of the resin capacity and requires larger columns, a high amount of buffers, and waste streams.
+However, operating these resins in batch mode results in partial utilization of the resin capacity and requires larger columns, a large amount of buffers, and waste streams (Figure 3).

 Figure 3.
 Different separation principles applied in downstream processing of lactic acid